YongchengYAO/CartiMorph-Toolbox/README.md

 - Test CartiMorph Toolbox with our [example data](https://github.com/YongchengYAO/CartiMorph-Toolbox/tree/main/Examples-Data)
 - Test CartiMorph Viewer with our [example results](https://github.com/YongchengYAO/CartiMorph-Toolbox/tree/main/Examples-CMV) generated from the CartiMorph Toolbox

+## Processed Data from CartiMorph for Training

+**This is the data used for training CMT-reg and nnUNet in CMT**

+If you use the [processed data](https://drive.google.com/drive/folders/13_afAKSH7ZMOI_Nk2gfoihbJKwafw1l9?usp=sharing), please note that the manual segmentation annotations come from this work:

+- Automated Segmentation of Knee Bone and Cartilage combining Statistical Shape Knowledge and Convolutional Neural Networks: Data from the Osteoarthritis Initiative (https://doi.org/10.1016/j.media.2018.11.009)